lokesh1729/blog.lokesh1729.com/cljjwalwf001q09l7e58513h8.md

 # Tracking Expenses

 In 2015, I used [walnut (now axios)](https://axio.co.in/walnut/) app to track my expenses.
 I used to track every penny using the app.
 From net banking, credit card, debit card, and cash transactions, everything I used to track.
 At that time, I didn't think about investments much and didn't concerned about my data privacy either.
 Most of us don't realize the impact of giving an app permission to read all the SMS'es and transactional data.
 It has its pros and cons.
-One of the pros is that fintech companies use the data to analyze financial behavior and give better loan offers.
-But the con is the data we are giving them is permanent, they can use it for a very long time and may share it with other companies too.
+One of the pros is that very few good fintech companies that are compliant with government regulations use the data to analyze financial behavior and give better loan offers.
+But the con is that the data we are giving them is permanent, they can use it for a very long time and may share it with other companies too.

 Later, in 2020, I created a spreadsheet to enter the data in a summary format, to get a clear picture.
-Today, I realized that I should have exported the data from Walnut and put it in the spreadsheet 🤦‍♂️.
+Later, I realized that I should have exported the data from Walnut and put it in the spreadsheet 🤦‍♂️ because the world runs on excel.

 ![Spreadsheet template](https://cdn.hashnode.com/res/hashnode/image/upload/v1688206688252/0cbacc1d-d6ef-4cf4-bf4c-2a095d39e005.png align="center")